PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Tuesday 6/2/20

 Got H2O model development and exportation to `GinRummyAI` functional.
 Researched Gradient Boosted Decision trees.
 Need to rework `Player` and `BlackBox` for efficiency and clarity.

+### Wednesday 6/3/20

+Used XGBoost and debugged the regression model.
+We are somehow processing data incorrectly on our side.